-Joshua Karton teaches and writes about international dispute resolution (especially international commercial arbitration), international and comparative contract law, transnational legal theory, globalization and law, and linguistic issues in law.
-His writing explores what happens when private actors from different backgrounds—legal, cultural, and linguistic—meet in the international legal arena.
+Joshua Karton teaches and writes about commercial dispute resolution (especially international arbitration), international and comparative contract law, international economic law, transnational legal theory, globalization and law, and linguistic issues in law.
+In general, his writing explores what happens when private actors from different backgrounds—legal, cultural, and linguistic—meet in the international legal arena.

-Much of Professor Karton’s research is interdisciplinary, influenced in particular by sociological theories and methods.
+Professor Karton has written or edited four books and dozens of articles in his fields of interest, and has received wide recognition for his research.
+Much of that research is interdisciplinary, influenced in particular by sociological theories and methods.
 His sociology of the international arbitration field, The Culture of International Arbitration and the Evolution of Contract Law, was published in 2013 to great acclaim in the academic and practitioner press.
 Currently, he is a co-lead investigator on the largest-ever empirical study of international commercial arbitration practice, The Social and Psychological Underpinnings of Commercial Arbitration in Europe, funded by the UK Economic and Social Research Council.
-His most recent book, a co-edited volume, is Diversity in International Arbitration: Why it Matters and How to Sustain It.
+His most recent book, forthcoming in September 2025, is Research Methods for Contract Law and Scholarship, co-edited with Yuliya Chernykh.
+He is currently at work on a monograph entitled Contracts All the Way Down: A Contractarian Theory of Arbitration Law, which is supported by a Social Sciences and Humanities Research Council of Canada Insight Grant.

 Professor Karton co-founded and remains the Managing Editor of the Canadian Journal of Commercial Arbitration, is a Book Review Editor of the American Journal of Comparative Law, a General Editor of Kluwer Arbitration Practical Insights (a leading online research guide for international arbitration practitioners), and sits on the editorial advisory committees of several other journals and blogs.
-He was formerly a member of the Executive Committee of the American Society of Comparative Law, and Chair of its Younger Comparativists Committee.
+He is a member of the Executive Committee of the American Society of Comparative Law, and was formerly Chair of its Younger Comparativists Committee.

 - Contract Law